NeelJani1/CS_767_Assignment/readme.md

 ### 1. Prerequisites
 * Python 3.10+
 * A valid Google Gemini API Key.
-Get one for free at [Google AI Studio](https://aistudio.google.com/).
+Get one for free at [Google AI Studio](https://aistudio.google.com/). or other API Key Supported by langchain

 ### 2. Environment Setup
 Clone this repository and navigate to the project folder: